 Our school's complaint procedures are set out on the school website.
 Each child's form tutor/Learning Coordinator works closely with parents at all stages in his education and should always be the first port of call in case of any difficulty.
-We encourage parents to discuss their concerns with the form tutor, the SENCO, the Assistant Head for Inclusion and finally the Principal to resolve the issue before making the complaint formal to the Chair of the Governing Body.
+We encourage parents to discuss their concerns with the form tutor, the PSO assigned to the Year Group, the SENCO, the Assistant Head for Inclusion and finally the Principal to resolve the issue before making the complaint formal to the Chair of the Governing Body.